Share your feelings without fear of consequence or judgement

 Supporting and empowering young people to overcome daily stress and mental health struggles

 There’s nothing worse than not being able to express who you really are and what’s troubling you.
-That’s why Rain On Me offers a safe, confidential space for young people all over the world to speak freely and explore their own personal development.
+That’s why Rain On Me offers a safe, confidential space for young adults all over the world to speak freely and explore their own personal development.
 We provide free peer support meetings, low-cost befriending sessions and workshops where young people can share how they feel without fear of consequence and can learn to build resilience.
 We use therapeutic arts to enable freedom of expression and raise self awareness, because finding the right words to reflect how we feel isn’t always easy.
 The arts build empathy within us and allow us to connect on a deeper level.

 Two friends talking in a park drinking coffee (2)